Poland, Republic of

 - conducting aviation medicine aptitude tests to qualify airmen, jet pilot candidates, ground crew, paratroops

-- providing trainings and courses dedicated to aviation medical personnel
+- providing training and courses dedicated to aviation medical personnel

 - conducting clinical activities such as prophylaxis, early diagnostics and treatment.